jakeosmith/hilarymasterserver/README.md

 ## Reconditioning Tool

 The project defaults to a simple vehicle reconditioning tracker.
 Visit `/` to use it.
 The tool stores data in browser storage and offers VIN lookup, stage tracking, cost inputs, and parts management.
+Vehicles in the list highlight when selected, and the detail view shows a progress bar so operators can quickly gauge status.
 The static files live in `public/recon-tool`, but the homepage loads the tool directly so no additional path is required.